ChaitanyChaudhary/TodoList-App/README.md

 ```
 This will launch the development server, typically accessible at http://localhost:3000 by default.
 Open this URL in your browser to start using Tasky!
 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

 ## Authors